 Powerful, poignant, and right on the money ‒ even today ‒ The Crimson Kimono brings us a brilliant, fast-moving character drama set within the confines of a murder mystery.
-Replete with his classic "tabloid-style" of filmmaking and some jaw-droppingly atmospheric black-and-white photography by Sam Leavitt (Anatomy of a Murder), Fuller pulls no punches weaving this Kimono.
-Among the supporting faces (and figures) on display here are Anna Lee, Paul Dubov, Gloria Pall, and Japanese-born character actors Bob Okazaki and Fuji, both of whom popped up in Fuller's House of Bamboo.
-You'll also spot a cameo by Batman's future Chief O'Hara, Stafford Repp, if you look close enough.
+Replete with his classic “tabloid-style” of filmmaking and some jaw-droppingly atmospheric black-and-white photography by Sam Leavitt, Fuller pulls no punches weaving this Kimono.
+Among the supporting faces (and figures) on display here are Anna Lee, Paul Dubov, Gloria Pall, and Japanese-born character actors Bob Okazaki and Fuji, both of whom popped up in Fuller’s House of Bamboo.
+You’ll also spot a cameo by Batman‘s future Chief O’Hara, Stafford Repp, if you look close enough.

 Not surprisingly, Fuller’s entire message went pretty much ignored when The Crimson Kimono ‒ the director’s first film for Columbia Pictures ‒ made its theatrical debut in 1959, to wit the studio marketed it as an exploitation flick!
 Thankfully, you can now experience Fuller’s film without any further whitewashing via Twilight Time’s Limited Edition release of this classic on Blu-ray.
 Presented in 1080p with an MPEG-4 AVC codec, The Crimson Kimono arrives in HD from the Sony vaults in a gorgeous 1.85:1 presentation, even with all the various cost-effective methods Fuller frequently employed in the editing department.
 The DTS-HD MA 1.0 soundtrack is absolutely perfect, and English (SDH) subtitles are included.